-The continued increase in activity levels will put a significant strain on resources in the coming year, and will, once again, require an innovative response to continue to raise the required funding, although it may have to be accepted that we could be approaching a practical limit on our rate of expansion, due to the difficulties of continually increasing our fundraising levels.
+The anticipated increase in activity levels, following the further recent contacts made, will put a significant strain on resources in the coming year, and will, once again, require an innovative response to continue to raise the required funding, although it may have to be accepted that we could be approaching a practical limit on our rate of expansion, due to the difficulties of continually increasing our fundraising levels.

-Following considerable efforts, funding levels are improving as experience and public awareness grows, and the Trustees look forward to the challenge of developing further funding methods.
+Following considerable efforts, income levels are improving as experience and public awareness grows, and the Trustees look forward to the challenge of developing further funding methods.

-Operating experience has shown that both the requests for grants, and the level of funding, vary significantly during the year.
-During 2009, this effect was particularly noticeable, with the major activity, as usual, being in the final quarter, and representing 43.5% of the total grants made.
-The Trustees aim, therefore, to try to hold a suitable cash reserve, in an instant access account, to enable the Charity to respond to requests arising for grant assistance, whenever possible.
+Operating experience has shown that both the requests for grants, the actual amount requested, and the level of funding available, vary significantly during the year.
+During 2010, this effect was particularly noticeable, although for once, the activity level was more evenly spread throughout the year, rather than the usual surge in the final quarter.

+The Trustees aim, therefore, to try to hold a suitable cash reserve, in an instant access account, to enable the Charity to respond to requests arising for grant assistance, whenever they arise.